Celeste 64: Fragments of the Mountain: Development and release

-Celeste 64 was developed by Canadian developer studio Extremely OK Games, consisting primarily of Madeline Thorson (Maddy Makes Games), Heidy Motta, Noel Berry, Amora Bettany, and Pedro Medeiros de Almeida (saint11), developers of the original Celeste.
+Celeste 64 was developed by Canadian development studio Extremely OK Games, consisting primarily of Madeline Thorson (who formerly operated Maddy Makes Games prior to its absorption), Heidy Motta, Noel Berry, Amora Bettany, and Pedro Medeiros de Almeida (saint11), developers of the original Celeste.
 (Note: Additional team members include Kevin Regamey and Jeff Tangsoc of composition company Power Up Audio.)
 The game was conceived to celebrate the original game's sixth anniversary, being developed during a week-long game jam; previously Maddy Makes Games released the PICO-8 game Celeste Classic 2 for its third anniversary.
 Celeste 64 was not the initial name for the project; Berry stated that he and the team initially viewed it as a "meme", but by the end the developers had "worked way too hard on it" for it to be considered one.

 In an interview with Game Developer, Celeste 64s art director Pedro Medeiros de Almeida spoke about how he was looking into the Quake engine level editor TrenchBroom when brainstorming ideas on what direction to take the anniversary project in; once presenting it to the Celeste team, they decided to use it in combination with an engine designed by Berry.
 One challenge that arose during development was depth perception, which caused difficulty in presenting Madeline's location in a 3D space.
 To counteract the issue, the team experimented with a variety of shaders, fog and outlines until they were satisfied with an outcome.

 During the development, the tight deadline of the game jam and the limitations of TrenchBroom forced Medeiros to choose a lower polygon count and pixel density; he stated that the art style was not designed to "strictly emulat[e] the N64", but instead follow a more generic retro aesthetic.
 The choice of pixel art for the game's textures was intended to be "easy to tile" on the low poly geometry, in addition to having "a nice nostalgia".
 The game's official soundtrack was composed by returning composer Lena Raine, who stated "every time I write more Celeste music I'm like 'surely this is the last right; she described the soundtrack as being inspired by both Super Mario 64 and Super Mario Sunshine, as well as using reinterpretations of the motifs featured in the original Celeste.

 The game was released on January 29, 2024, for free on the Maddy Makes Games Itch.io page, with versions available for Linux and Microsoft Windows.
 It was released with both controller and keyboard support; though the developers recommended players use the former due to the control scheme.
 Concurrently, the game's source code was made freely available on GitHub.
 Following its release, the developers released a macOS version of the game on February 5.